dotnet/corert/Documentation/using-corert/rd-xml-format.md

 </Directives>
 ```

-Take not that methods distinguished by method name and parameters.
-Type of return value does not used in the method signature.
+Take note that methods are distinguished by their method name and parameters.
+The return value's type is not used in the method signature.